 top of page

 Hallmarks play an important role in the story of Navajo jewelry.
-These small stamps—often initials, symbols, or simple marks—connect a finished piece back to the silversmith who created it and help collectors understand when and how a piece was made.
+These small stamps—often initials, symbols, or simple marks—connect a finished piece back to the silversmith who created it.
+They help collectors understand when and how a piece was made.
 While not all Navajo jewelry is hallmarked, the presence (or absence) of a hallmark can offer valuable insight into a piece’s history.

 What Is a Hallmark?